 SE corner of 2nd St. and Ivinson Ave.

-Built in 1885 to house one of Laramie’s first banks, the building still contains the original vaults.
-While no longer a bank, the building now serves as a continuation of downtown Laramie’s long tradition of supporting local artisans and entrepreneurs.
+Built in 1876.
+For many years it was a book and stationary store, until it was completely rebuilt in 1910 to house the First State Bank.
+The bank failed during the Great Depression, and the building still contains the original vaults.
+The building now serves as a continuation of downtown Laramie’s long tradition of supporting local artisans and entrepreneurs.
 Today, a gunsmith operates the building.

 26. Simon Durlacher Building